Amazon Q Developer vs Kiro

 - How do Amazon Q Developer and Kiro compare on pricing?

-- Amazon Q Developer lists free tier available; pro starts at $19/user/month, whereas Kiro offers free (500 credits) + paid credits (pay-as-you-go).
+- Amazon Q Developer lists free tier ($0, 50 agentic requests/month) + pro $19/user/month (higher limits + admin controls), whereas Kiro offers free (500 credits) + paid credits (pay-as-you-go).
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 - Who should choose Amazon Q Developer vs Kiro?